philroche/simplestreams-clone/README.txt

 That will create a full mirror in my.out/.

+   ./tools/tenv do-mirror --mirror=http://download.cirros-cloud.net/ \
+       --max=1 examples/cirros/ cirros.mirror/

+That will create a mirror of cirros data in cirros.mirror, with only the latest file from each product.

 = Hooks =
 To use the "command hooks mirror" for invoking commands to synchronize, between one source and another, see bin/sstream-sync.